 Last word on emphasis in photography

-It’s possible to have more than one dominant area in a photo.
-However, to make the image enjoyable to view, one of the areas should be more dominant than the other so that the viewer is not confused.
+You can have more than one dominant area in a photo.
+However, to make the image enjoyable to view, one of the areas should be more dominant than the other so that the viewer isn’t confused.

 With careful composition the journey back and forth between the dominant areas could be very engaging.